 Using short, purposeful strokes, spray your primer on in a horizontal left to right, right to left pattern.
 Keep the spray nozzle around 8 to 10 inches from the body to ensure a wide, but dense coverage.
 Ensure that you perform a double pass across the entire surface.

-Allow the primer to dry, and lightly sand the body with 1000+ grit sandpaper.
+Allow the primer to dry for at least 2 hours, and lightly sand the body with 1000+ grit sandpaper.
 You should be aiming to roughen the surface, and not strip through the layer you just applied.
 Add a second layer of primer, sand and assess – if the wood grain still shows through, you may need to add a third coat.
 After your last primer coating, sand the surface one last time and clean up with your tack cloth.

-Before starting with the paint, you’ll need to decide what kind of finish you’re looking for.
+Before actually starting to apply the paint, you’ll need to decide what kind of finish you’re looking for.
 If you’re looking for translucent, how see-through do you want it to be?
-With each coat of paint, you’ll lose more of the wood grain.
+With each coat of paint, you’ll lose more of the wood grain, but you’ll also gain a much deeper saturation of color.

 Apply the Clear Coat

 The protective clear coat layer is actually the most critical step.
 This is the stage that takes the longest, so patience is definitely a virtue here.
 Before applying the clear coat, you’ll want to let the paint properly cure first.
-We recommend allowing for about 2 weeks of curing time.
+We recommend allowing for about two weeks of curing time after the last coat of paint.

 Once the paint is cured you can start the clear coat application.
 You’ll need to apply around 12 to 15 coats to get the best results.
 If you’re using a poly finish, you can apply a new coat around every 3 hours.
 Between each coat, gently rough the surface with your synthetic wire wool and apply the next coat.
 Once you have your final coat applied, do not rough the surface, and allow it to cure for a minimum of 2 weeks.